Our ‘Drive for 5’

 If the deceased and another person held the shares jointly, a copy of the death certificate is required.
 The shares will then be registered in the name(s) of the surviving holder(s), and the relevant share certificates will be amended to reflect this.

 If you believe someone may have left you shares in Celtic plc., but have not yet received any communications regarding this, please speak to the deceased’s appointed legal representative.
-Neither Celtic plc. nor our Registrar, Computershare, can advise on such matters and cannot progress without instructions from the deceased’s legal representatives.
+Neither Celtic plc. nor the Registrar, Computershare, can advise on such matters and cannot progress without instructions from the deceased’s legal representatives.

 More information is available at;